 Week 8 – ‘Healthy Meals’ - Information & Activities

-A template Active Kids Day involves students, teachers and classes organising and coordinating an after-school event to engage parents and guardians to join in and get active.
+The session could include teachers and classes organising an after-school event inviting parents/ carers and siblings to join in and get active.

-- Students plan a session with a variety of sport/ fitness activities for their parents to participate in during the event.
+- Students plan a variety of physical activities for their families

-- The session can either be delivered by the students (with Teacher assistance), teacher led, or organised through an external Active Kids Partner – see full list below.
+- This can be delivered by the students (with Teacher assistance), teacher led, or with an external Active Kids Partner – see full list below.

 - Sessions can involve all participating classes, or individual classes depending on space and equipment capacity.

-- This is a chance for students to showcase the sports/ fitness activities they enjoy doing and inform parents and guardians about the benefits of getting active.
+- This is a chance for students to showcase the activities they enjoy and share the benefits of getting active.

-It is noted that a number of factors will impact individual schools’ ability to deliver an Active Kids Day, so please contact Camilla Briggs on 8734 0219 or Camilla.briggs@wyndham.vic.gov.au to discuss your schools ideas and questions.
+If you would like to explore ideas please contact Camilla Briggs on 8734 0219 or Camilla.briggs@wyndham.vic.gov.au to discuss your schools ideas and questions.

 How do schools deliver Active Kids?

-The Active Kids program can be delivered across any term in 2023, however the full suite of resources supports delivery primarily across terms 2, 3 and 4.
+The Active Kids program can be delivered across any term in 2025, however community connections run from term 2 onwards.

-Active Kids has the flexibility to be delivered in different formats that align best to the school curriculum.
-The key components include a weekly classroom activity (delivered by classroom teacher or PE teacher) and/ or a weekly homework-based task.
+Active Kids is flexible.
+Adapt it to suit your school.
+The main components are a weekly classroom activity (delivered by classroom teacher or PE teacher) and/ or a weekly at-home task.

-*If the school would like to explore other program delivery options or requires further information please contact to discuss.
+*If the school would like to explore other delivery options or requires more information please contact to discuss.

 School Requirements – What does the school need to do to deliver Active Kids?

-- Identify an Active Kids School Coordinator – this person will act as the main contact between Council, School and any Providers.
+- Identify an Active Kids School Coordinator – they will be the main contact between Council, School/ Classroom Teachers and any Providers.

-- Attend the Active Kids Information Meeting at the end of Term 1 2024 to pick up program resources and discuss the implementation of Active Kids, and further opportunities/ support available from Council and Partners.
+- Attend the Active Kids Information Meeting at the end of Term 1 to pick up program resources and discuss the implementation of Active Kids, and further opportunities/ support available from Council and Partners

 - Deliver Active Kids Program including: